(Originally posted at The Arena

 Filled with excitement, we arrived at Reagan National.
 We soon found out that our flight to JKF was delayed about and hour-and-a-half.
 With only an 2.5 hour layover in JFK before our flight to Cairo, this added a bit of stress.
 We also learned that Howard, who was originally leaving from BWI, was cabbing down to Reagan because his flight had been cancelled.
 Not a good start.

 We finally got on the plane, but then we sat there for a long time.
 The pilot told us that all flights into JFK were grounded because of overcrowding.
 Awesome.
 Thus, our 1.5 hour delay soon became a 3 hour delay.
-We scrambled to find
+We scrambled to find a Plan B

 The Big Three

-a Plan B and C to get us to Cairo.
+and C to get us to Cairo.

 We landed in NYC with about 15 fifteen minutes until our flight to Cairo was to depart.
 By the time we got off the plane, we had about five minutes.
 And so began a terrible, miserable, and exhausting 300 seconds that nearly killed us all.
 We sprinted through the JFK airport, through many bends and turns, hopping over bags and nearly running over a few small children.
 The most I ever sprint is the occasional run up the first base line a few times a decade.
 Alas, we sprinted for a good five minutes.
 It was miserable, but there was no way I was missing this flight.

 Amazingly, we all got on the flight, and even more amazingly, all of our bags made it too.
 Stepping onto that flight was certainly a new experience.
 We were six of about ten people on the flight, out of a few hundred, who weren't Arab.
 The three ladies in our group were the only ones on the plane who weren’t wearing shawls or burkas.
 Thus, we certainly stood out.
 A lot.
-There were also an incredible number of kids, which made
+There were also an incredible number of kids, which made for an insanely

 First dinner in Cairo.